adamgreenough/ava/docs/ai-reference.md

 - **📂 Your Files, Your Rules** — Content is Markdown.
 Config is PHP.
 Git is source of truth.
 - **✍️ Bring Your Own Editor** — VS Code, Obsidian, Notepad.
 No WYSIWYG.
-- **🚀 No Database** — Fast PHP arrays loaded from binary cache files.
+- **🚀 No Database** — Fast PHP arrays loaded from a binary content index.
 - **⚡ Edit Live** — Change a file, refresh, see it.
 No build steps.
 - **🎨 Bespoke by Design** — Any content type without plugins or hacks.
 - **🤖 AI Friendly** — Clean file structure makes it trivial for AI to help.